What is Magnesium Bicarbonate?

 Uses of Magnesium Bicarbonate – Mg(HCO3)2

-- Used as a antacids decrease hyperacidity in conditions such as peptic ulcer disease, reflux esophagitis, gastritis and hiatal hernia.
+- Used as an antacid which decreases hyperacidity in conditions such as peptic ulcer disease, reflux esophagitis, gastritis and hiatal hernia.

 - Used to treat patients with renal insufficiency and should be given cautiously during pregnancy and breastfeeding.